 The Fermi Gamma-ray Space Telescope was launched in June 2008 to explore high-energy phenomena in the Universe.
-We provide quicklook products, data archives, and analysis software for both Gamma-ray Burst Monitor (GBM) and Large Area Telescope (LAT) targeted for the solar physics community.
+This GI program is targeted specifically at Fermi observations of high-energy solar phenomena, primarily solar flares.
+We provide quicklook products, data archives, and analysis software covering the solar X-ray and gamma-ray observations of both the Gamma-ray Burst Monitor (GBM) and Large Area Telescope (LAT), with the objective of facilitating and encouraging the broad use of Fermi data by the international solar physics community.

 Summary of GBM and LAT Data

 What we provide: